dreamportdev/Osdev-Notes/06_IPC/03_Message_Passing.md

 # IPC via Message Passing

 Compared to shared memory, message passing is slightly more complex but does offer more features.
-It's comparable to networking where there is a receiver that must be ready for an incoming message, and a sender who creates the full message a head of time, ready to send all at once.
+It's comparable to networking where there is a receiver that must be ready for an incoming message, and a sender who creates the full message ahead of time, ready to send all at once.

 Unlike shared memory, which can have many processes all communicating with one initial process (or even many), message passing is usually one-to-one.